trillium-rs/trillium/docs/src/welcome.md

 }
 ```

-However, Trillium is also built to scale up to complex applications
+Trillium is also built to scale up to complex applications
 with a full middleware stack comparable to Rails or
 Phoenix.
 Currently, opt-in features include a router, cookies,
 sessions, websockets, serving static files from disk or memory, a